ChristinaJames1/JavaScript-FizzBuzzGame/README.md

 <h1>JavaScript - FizzBuzz Game(Testing Logic, Loops & Conditions</h1>

 <h2>Description</h2>
 This programming project uses Node.js inside Debian to run a FizzBuzz JavaScript program.
 The program will print numbers from 1 to 100.
 For every number divisible by 3, it prints "Fizz".
 For every number that is divisible by 5, it prints "Buzz" instead.
 Numbers divisible by both 3 and 5, will be printed as "FizzBuzz".
 If none of those conditions exist, just the number is printed.
+The web version outputs to the console instead of the screen.
 <br />